TrangPham/django-admin-confirm/README.md

 Action confirmation will respect `allowed_permissions` and the `has_xxx_permission` methods.

+> Note: AdminConfirmMixin does not confirm any changes on inlines

 ## Contribution & Appreciation

 Contributions are most welcome :) Feel free to: